-J&K: Terrorists kill three BJP workers including youth general secretary in Kulgam district
+J&K: Terrorists kill three BJP workers in Kulgam; Resistance Front claims responsibility

 Srinagar, Oct 29: Terrorists fired upon three BJP workers in YK Pora, Kulgam, today.
 They were shifted to a nearby hospital for treatment where they were declared as brought dead.